qjhart/trello2moment/README.md

 #### Accessing Trello's API

-To access Trello's API you will need an API key.

 1. Create a Trello account
 2. Ask for an invitation to be added to the required Moment board
 3. Navigate to `https://trello.com/app-key`